 Balloon sinus dilation uses a small balloon to gently open and reshape your sinus drainage pathways to restore normal sinus drainage.

 Balloon sinus dilation keeps sinus passages open, offering long-term relief from the problems associated with sinusitis.
 Multiple studies show patients experienced less facial pain, improved sleep, less use of antibiotics, fewer visits to their doctor, and were more able to perform day-to-day activities at home and work.

 Balloon sinus dilation can be performed in your ENT physician’s office.
 A typical procedure lasts less than 45 minutes.

 Many patients resume normal activities the same day.
 Depending on your insurance coverage, the in-office procedure may reduce the procedure costs you pay.

 How Balloon Sinus Dilation Works

-After local anesthesia to numb your sinus tissue, your physician will insert and gently inflate the balloon to dilate the treatment area.
+We can use a local anesthesia to numb your sinus tissue and office sedation.
+Your physician will insert and gently inflate the balloon to dilate the treatment area.
 The balloon dilation expands the sinus pathways to restore drainage.
-After five seconds, the balloon is deflated and removed.
+After a few seconds, the balloon is deflated and removed.